ethereum/homestead-guide/source/account-management.rst

 Creating an account
 ================================================================================

-.. warning:: **Remember your passwords and `backup your keyfiles <>.** For anyone to send transactions from an account, including sending ether, they must have BOTH the keyfile and the password.
+.. warning:: **Remember your passwords and `backup your keyfiles <backup-and-restore-accounts>`_.** In order to send transactions from an account, including sending ether, you must have BOTH the keyfile and the password.
 Be absolutely sure to have a copy of your keyfile AND remember the password for that keyfile, and store them both as securely as possible.
 There are no escape routes here; lose the keyfile or forget your password and all your ether is gone.
 It is NOT possible to access your account without a password and there is no *forgot my password* option here.
 Do not forget it.

 Using ``geth account new``
 --------------------------------------------------------------------------------